Mohammad-Mehdi Abdekhodaei

-Mohammad-Mehdi Abdekhodaei (محمدمهدی عبدخدایی) is an Iranian conservative activist.
+Mohammad-Mehdi Abdekhodaei (محمدمهدی عبدِخدایی; born 1936 or 1937) is an Iranian conservative activist.

 Son of Sheikh Gholamhosein Mojtahed-e Tabrizi, he had a lower-middle-class bazaari background and was a minor attendant in a small hardware store.
 On 13 February 1952, when he was a 15-year-old member of the Fada'iyan-e Islam, he attempted to assassinate Hossein Fatemi who was delivering a speech at the grave of journalist Mohammad Masud who had been assassinated in 1948.
 Fatemi survived the shooting.
 Abdekhodaei was tried as a juvenile and imprisoned for twenty months.

 He revived the Fada'iyan-e Islam after the Iranian Revolution, though the organization is not a significant actor.